 Getting to the suite's entrance, Fesic opened the door and listened to see if he could hear any "activity"?
 Not hearing anything, Fesic was pleased until he led Kacali into the suite's main public space.
 There, the "Scent" not only hit them but hit them hard!
 While Fesic was happy to drive right past the smell and into his bedroom, Kacali pulled him to a stop as she had to wonder what exactly she'd gotten herself into?
 At the same time, Mikah and Zimzod had actually moved to their bedroom.

 With Fesic's full attention on her, she asked if she was his first sex partner of the night or not?
 And, her tone left no doubt how unhappy she was to even have to ask the question?
 In an embarrassed tone, Fesic told her, "It's a common space and someone's abused it.
 Let's go to my bedroom, where it won't hopefully smell as bad."
-Looking her in the eyes, she nodded briefly because this actually did happen even on family ships when a married couple chose to ignore courtesy.
-So the two moved to Fesic's bedroom.
+He looked her in the eyes, and she nodded briefly because this actually did happen even on family ships.
+Even married couples sometimes chose to ignore courtesy.
+So the two continued to Fesic's bedroom.

 The smell of Zimzod and Mikah's sex hit Fesic harder thanks to it being unexpected.
 When he stopped and reacted with a frustrated "what?", Fesic's visitor just gave a disgusted grunt.
 It didn't take much longer for Fesic to notice the...discolorations... on the outside of his still unpacked luggage.
 Turning to the girl, she looked at him and asked, "Care to explain?"
 Fesic shrugged and said, "Not mine" while intending to toss the luggage out of the room.
 With an expression that suggested he might just loose this chance in the next seconds, Kacali asked, "Are you sure you don't want to go to my tube?" and Fesic broke, saying "Whatever you prefer."

 Following her out of the suite, Fesic and Kacali went to her tube.
 And, despite her apparent faith in his honesty, Fesic could see a sigh of relief when they undressed and he smelled clean!
-During the evening of sex and pillow talk, Kacali did eventually ask about what had been going on in his suite and Fesic admitted he'd just returned from a week-long trip to the planet's surface and didn't know what was going on.
-But, he did say again that someone had obviously abused the suite's public spaces.
+During the evening of sex and pillow talk, Kacali did eventually ask about what had been going on in his suite?
+Fesic admitted he'd just returned from a week-long trip to the planet's surface, and didn't know what was going on.
+He did say, again, that someone had obviously abused the suite's public spaces.
 Beyond that, Fesic and Kacali fully enjoyed the tube as much as they could.
 Friday, 256-1113: Where everyone is at the end of the session: